Fire threatening Yosemite's famed grove of giant sequoia trees is still growing - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Stephanie Elam, Melissa Alonso and Eric Levenson contributed to this report.
+CNN’s Stephanie Elam, Melissa Alonso, Eric Levenson and Susannah Cullinane contributed to this report.

 Comments